Brain Stimulation and Severe Depression

 The breakthrough is that DBS has shown improvements with treatment-resistant depression and severe depression.
 DBS was reported to alleviate the major symptoms of depression including low energy, irritability, loss of motivation, loss of interest, loss of appetite, insomnia and the inability to experience pleasure.
 Researchers were pleased to see that participants were not only getting better but staying better.
 Some studies showed relief within days of the DBS implant.

 DBS has only been FDA approved to treat Parkinson’s disease, epilepsy, and obsessive-compulsive disorder and other conditions but not for depression or bipolar disorder yet.
-DBS is currently being researched to treat addiction, chronic pain, dementia, multiple sclerosis, Tourette syndrome and traumatic brain injuries.
-DBS is especially useful to combat the negative effects signs of old age.
+It is currently being researched to treat addiction, chronic pain, dementia, multiple sclerosis, Tourette syndrome and traumatic brain injuries.
+You can also use it to combat the negative effects signs of old age.

 The Future of DBS

-More studies and technological development will continue to be conducted on DBS but for now, the research findings from the past two decades come as hopeful news to those who have been living with depression for many years.
+More studies and technological development will continue to be conducted on DBS.
+For now, the research findings from the past two decades come as hopeful news to those who have been living with depression for many years.
 According to NCBI, “the use of deep brain stimulation (DBS) to intervene directly in pathological neural circuits has changed the way that brain disorders are treated and understood.”